 On March 1, 2021, at the direction of the City Council, the Human Rights Commission presented a draft ordinance of a conversion therapy ban for Bloomington.
 The proposed ordinance would ban conversion therapy by licensed providers for minors (age 17 and under) and vulnerable adults as defined by the State of Minnesota.
 Clergy and religious leaders would be exempt from this ordinance.
-A public hearing is scheduled for April 19.

 OutFront MN provides advocacy and programs for LGBTQ community in the areas of community organizing, public policy, anti-violence, law, education and training, and Youth and Schools Gender Sexuality Alliance (GSA) Network.

 The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people under 25.